Kot Ladha

 Kot Ladha is a small town in Gujranwala district of Punjab, Pakistan.
-It is situated on Gujranwala to Hafizabad road.
+It is situated on the Gujranwala-Hafizabad road in Nowshera Virkan Tehsil.

 Geography

 Kot Ladha is located in west of district Gujranwala, on Gujranwala Hafizabad road.

 Education

 There are many Public and Private institutes are serving in village.
 Education system is modern but literacy rate is very low.
 Literacy rate is about 58%.